The-Assembly/Intro-to-Ethical-Hacking/README.md

-# Intro to Ethical Hacking and Security
+# Introduction to Ethical Hacking and Cyber Security

 This is a beginner workshop tutorial on network hacking tools such as BeEF, Social Fish and Bettercap.